top of page

 From the comfort of King Alfred’s Great Hall to the terror of captivity in a foreign land, The Briton and the Dane: Concordia (The Briton and the Dane #4) by Mary Anne Bernal is the unforgettable story of one woman’s quest to find true love and in doing so find herself as well.

 Set firmly in the 9th Century, The Briton and the Dane: Concordia, drew me in from the opening sentence and held me enchanted until the very end.
 Bernal’s narrative was not only utterly irresistible but incredibly vivid in the telling.
-This is a story that threatened to mesmerise.
+This is a story that threatened to mesmerize.
 It was so compelling that I read it in one sitting.
 There was no way I could put this book down once I had started.

-Concordia is an unlikely heroine.
-She is spoilt and conceited.
-However, there is an endearing innocence about her, and for anyone whose first love was unrequited, there is a recognition of her daydreams and her heartache.
-She pines terribly for Thayer.
 As a character, Concordia certainly does her fair share of growing up as the novel progresses.
 Her relationship with Chad, the Saracen pirate, gave this story an unexpected twist.
 Of all the men in Concordia’s life, Chad, although not the most honest, is more than a match for our fiery young heroine’s free spirit.

 The antagonist of this tale is an unlikely one.
 Thayer speaks with a double-tongue.
 He is not what he seems and Concordia learns a harsh but terrible lesson which is to not take anyone at face-value.
 Her love for him is pure, but his love for her is about control and dominance.
 He is the serpent who promises much but delivers nothing but heartache.

-Bernal paints a dazzling portrait of what life was like in 9th Century Hispania.
-There is an elegant sweep of historical brilliance, giving this book an almost sensual grounding of time and place.
-Bernal has certainly woven the history into this incredibly enthralling tale.
-I was particularly interested in Bernal’s depiction of the Emirate of Cordova (Emirate of Córdoba).
 This was a time of power struggles and dynasties, but it was also the beginning of a political decline of the emirate.
 I think Bernal has captured the essence of this era very well through her fictional portrayal.
 The tension between the Muslim community and the Christian one is evident throughout this story, and indeed history tells us that there was much unrest, particularly at the Christian border.

 Although this is book #4 in the series, Concordia stands very firmly on her own two feet.
 So, if you are looking for your next fix of historical fiction, then why not check out The Briton and the Dane: Concordia (The Briton and the Dane #4) by Mary Anne Bernal.